cre8magic/cre8magic/docs-src/pages/library/magic-menu/index.md

 ### How it Works - Advanced Setup with Tailor

-If you are using the **MagicMenu** component, it can also use the **MagicMenuTailor 🧵** to tweak the output in various scenarios without changing your code.
+If you are using the **MagicMenu** component, it can _optionally_ use the **MagicMenuTailor 🧵** to tweak the output in various scenarios without changing your code.
 You can also create custom components which use the **MagicTailor 🧵**.
 The tailor also needs settings, so this looks a bit like this: